glueops-rip/glueops-dev-old/docs/hello-world.md

 Save the file and commit your changes.

-## Step 7: Trigger the GitHub Action for Docker Image Publishing
+## Trigger the GitHub Action for Docker Image Publishing

 Create a pull request (PR) to trigger the GitHub Action you set up for publishing the Docker image based on the latest code changes.
 The platform will automatically spin up a new environment and deploy the application.